 As a result, these locations depend on farming to stay alive, but farms have faced many problems since commercial agriculture and Silicon Valley hit local farmers hard in the 1990s.
 Farms are a barely sustainable source of income, with 40% of small farms profiting at about $2/day.

-The odds are stacked against those living in poverty.
+The odds are stacked against those living in poverty, especially when your closest neighbors are going through it.
 Poverty makes it difficult to afford housing, food, and other important needs like health care and therapy.
 Even cell and internet service is scarce, unreliable, or unaffordable in some areas.
 Reliable personal transportation is also difficult to afford, meaning that commuting to fair paying jobs is also a struggle.

 Most of our cleanups in these areas are for residents who are 65 and older.
-Interestingly enough, roughly 20% of rural America is in this age group, according to the USDA.
+Surprisingly, around 20% of rural America are in this age group, according to the USDA.
 That means just about 20% of these areas are nearing retirement, or already retired.
 Retirement homes provide some job opportunities to younger populations, but what about the retired residents that are living on fixed incomes or may not qualify for welfare?

-Tragically, the annual veteran suicide rate is 13.5% of all suicides in the United States and in these areas, we’d say 1 in 7 of our suicide cleanup cases are veterans around this age group, or younger.
+Tragically, the annual veteran suicide rate is 13.5% for all suicides in the United States.
+In rural areas, veterans comprise roughly 13.8% of all suicidal deaths.
+Unfortunately, about 1 in 7 of the suicide cleanup cases we see are veterans around this age group, or younger.

 SuicideCleanUp.com is proud to fund non profit organizations like M.A.R.C.O.
 (Military Assistance & Relief of Cleanup Organization), established with the purpose of supporting families of veterans affected by suicide.